The-AI-Alliance/trust-safety-evals/docs/glossary.markdown

 ## Robustness

 How well does the [AI System](#ai-system) continue to perform within acceptable limits or degrade &ldquo;gracefully&rdquo; when stressed in some way?
 For example, how well does a [Model](#model) respond to prompts that deviate from its training data?

+## Scalability

+A general concern for large-scale systems; how easily, efficiently, and reliably can you scale up their service capacity in response to load.
+When the load decreases, can you scale the system back down to conserve resources that aren't needed?

+## Security

+This is the classic &ldquo;cybersecurity&rdquo; set of concerns about preventing undesirable system and data access, etc., with new concerns raised by the unique properties of [Large Language Models](#large-language-model).
+Evaluations can be written for security concerns, in addition to traditional detection and mitigation tools.

 ## Social Responsibility